mmondics/aiops-z/README.md

 Turbonomic is IBM's Application Resource Management (ARM) solution for cloud and on-premises environments.

-Application Resource Management platofrms continuously analyze applications' resource needs and generate fully automatable actions to ensure applications always get what they need to perform.
-It runs 24/7/365 and scales with the largest, most complex environments.
+Application Resource Management platforms continuously analyze applications' resource needs and generate fully automatable actions to ensure applications always get what they need to perform.

 Turbonomic enables environments to achieve the following conflicting goals at the same time:

-- Assured application performance

-    Prevent bottlenecks, upsize containers/VMs, prioritize workload, and reduce storage latency.
+- *Assured application performance*: Prevent bottlenecks, upsize containers/VMs, prioritize workload, and reduce storage latency.

-- Efficient use of resources

-    Consolidate workloads to reduce infrastructure usage to the minimum, downsize containers, prevent sprawl, and use the most economical cloud offerings.
+- *Efficient use of resources*: Consolidate workloads to reduce infrastructure usage to the minimum, downsize containers, prevent sprawl, and use the most economical cloud offerings.

-Turbonomic is a containerized, microservices architected application running in a Kubernetes environment.
 You configure managed environments as [Turbonomic targets](https://www.ibm.com/docs/en/tarm/8.10.3?topic=overview-turbonomic-targets).
 Turbonomic discovers the entities (physical devices, virtual components and software components) that each target manages, and then performs analysis, anticipates risks to performance or efficiency, and recommends actions you can take to avoid problems before they occur.

 [Source and more information](https://www.ibm.com/docs/en/tarm/8.10.3?topic=documentation-product-overview)